 Please do not hesitate to reach out to the nurses if you have any questions about COVID-19.
 Pat Tomczyk (firstname.lastname@example.org) is ext 7391, Suzanne Bauer (email@example.com) is ext 7393.
 Please help us keep everyone healthy by keeping your children home from school if they do not feel well.

-When to Isolate: If you test positive for COVID 19, isolate for 10 days since the start of symptoms (if you have no symptoms, isolate from the date of testing) from the rest of the members of the household.
-Students may return to school when the 10 day isolation period is over AND they are symptom/fever free for at least 24 hours without fever reducing medication (Tylenol or Advil).
+When to Isolate: If you test positive for COVID 19, isolate for 5 days since the start of symptoms (if you have no symptoms, isolate from the date of testing) from the rest of the members of the household.
+Students may return to school when the 5 day isolation period is over AND they are symptom/fever free for at least 24 hours without fever reducing medication (Tylenol or Advil).
 Masks must be worn around everyone for an additional 5 days.

-When to Quarantine: If you are exposed (within 6 feet for more that 15 cumulative minutes, or within 3 feet if both parties were masked) to an individual or family member that has COVID like symptoms (new onset cough, sore throat, fever, loss of taste or smell, diarrhea, vomiting, shortness of breath, chills, muscle aches, headaches) it is our district policy that you must quarantine for 10 days or have proof that the individual with symptoms has tested negative.
+When to Quarantine: If you are exposed (within 6 feet for more than 15 cumulative minutes, or within 3 feet if both parties were masked) to an individual or family member that has COVID-like symptoms (new onset cough, sore throat, fever, loss of taste or smell, diarrhea, vomiting, shortness of breath, chills, muscle aches, headaches) it is our district policy that you must quarantine for 5 days.

-If you are exposed to an individual that has tested positive for COVID 19 and you are not vaccinated, you must quarantine for 10 days from the last date of exposure.
-You may get tested on day 5-7 post exposure.
-If you test is negative, and you are symptom free, you may return to school on day 7.
+If you are exposed to an individual that has tested positive for COVID-19 and you are not vaccinated, you must quarantine for 5 days from the last date of exposure.
 If you should develop symptoms in that time, please reach out to your primary care provider for further assessment.
 Please also contact the school nurses to make them aware.

 If you are exposed to an individual that has tested positive for COVID-19 and your student has been fully vaccinated within the last 5 months or received a booster shot if it’s been more than 5 months, they do not need to quarantine.
 Also, students who had COVID-19 within the last 90 days do not have to quarantine.
 Monitor yourself/child for symptoms for 10 days.
-If symptoms develop stay home and get tested.
-Please make health office aware if you develop symptoms.
+If symptoms develop, stay home and get tested.
+Please make the health office aware if you develop symptoms.